Qualifications

 • Remedial, developmental or repeated courses do not count towards the total college hours.

-• Military Exemption: College credit hours requirement is waived for military personnel who served at least 3 years on active duty and were conferred an Honorable discharge as stipulated on their DD Form 214 (member 4 copy).
+• Military Exemption: College credit hours requirement is waived for military personnel who served at least 3 years on active duty and were conferred an Honorable discharge or Uncharacterized as stipulated on their DD Form 214 (member 4 copy).
 Consideration is allowed for 10 calendar days short of the mandatory three years.

 • Active TCOLE Peace Officer License Exemption: College credit hours requirement is waived for Law Enforcement Personnel who possess an active TCOLE Peace Officer License.